Sr M Cecilia Taggart

 Sr Mary Cecilia remained at Cessnock till shortly before her Profession on the 28th September, 1888.
 After her Profession as a Sister of St Joseph she moved to Burwood for about three months before returning to Cessnock on the 31st October.

-Sister Mary Cecilia Taggart died at the Convent in Cessnock on the 8th of April, 1890 aged forty-five after just four years in the Institute.
+Sister Mary Cecilia Taggart died at the Convent in Cessnock on the 8th of April, 1890 aged twenty-four after just four years in the Institute.